QCD Anderson transition with overlap valence quarks on a twisted-mass sea: Results

-to obtain the mobility edges $\lambda_\mathrm{c}$ and again optimize the fit boundaries and binsizes for this purpose.
+to obtain the mobility edges $\lambda_\mathrm{c}$ and again optimize the fit boundaries and bin sizes for this purpose.
 Finally, we show the temperature dependence $\lambda_\mathrm{c}(T)$ in Fig.~\ref{fig:qcd_anderson_mobility_edge_over_temperature}, where we again apply fits of the form

 to obtain the Anderson transition temperatures $T_0$.
 The corresponding numerical data is shown in Table \ref{tab:qcd_anderson_lambdac_from_inflection_point}.

 Comparing Figs.~\ref{fig:qcd_anderson_mobility_edge_over_temperature_angle} and \ref{fig:qcd_anderson_mobility_edge_over_temperature}, the main observation here is that the projection appears to have a significant effect on the mobility edge only for the D210 data set.
 For A370 and D370, on the other hand, we find that the extrapolated $T_0$ values agree within errors with the non-projected results of the last section, and hence also fall just slightly below the pseudocritical temperatures $T_\mathrm{pc}$ for each case.
 In contrast, for the D210 ensemble, with the closest to physical pion mass (but smallest $m_\pi L\approx 3.34 $), the $T_0$ prediction moves substantially, from $140(10)\,\mathrm{MeV}$ down to $129(14)\,\mathrm{MeV}$, after applying the projection.